-Time and Date: 11:00 a.m., Eastern Time on Thursday, May 27, 2021

-Location: Hilton Garden Inn Charlotte Waverly, 7415 Waverly Walk Avenue, Charlotte, North Carolina 28277 nominee and one vote for each other proposal to be voted on.
+Time and Date: 11:00 a.m., Eastern Time on Thursday, May 27, 2021 Location: Hilton Garden Inn Charlotte Waverly, 7415 Waverly Walk Avenue, Charlotte, North Carolina 28277 Record Date: March 31, 2021 Voting: Stockholders as of the record date are entitled to vote.
+Each share of common stock is entitled to one vote for each director nominee and one vote for each other proposal to be voted on.
 On the record date, there were 43,060,815 shares of common stock issued and outstanding and entitled to vote at the Annual Meeting.